How Many Guns Are In The US? (2024)

 How Many Guns?

-Tracking gun ownership in the U.S. is often difficult because there are few federal regulations and states are not consistent in their registration requirements.
-The Small Arms Survey in Geneva Switzerland has the most recent data from 2018.
+Tracking gun ownership in the U.S. is often difficult because there are few federal regulations, and states need to be consistent with gun registration requirements.
+The Small Arms Survey in Geneva, Switzerland, has the most recent data from 2018.

-That data reveals there were approximately 398.5 million firearms in possession in the U.S., encompassing handguns, shotguns, and rifles.
-Citizens own 393 million of those weapons, with the rest being held by the military (4.5 million) and law enforcement (just over 1 million.)
+That data reveals that U.S. citizens own approximately 398.5 million firearms, including handguns, shotguns, and rifles.
+Citizens are the majority of owners of 393 million of these firearms.
+Others include the military (4.5 million) and law enforcement (just over 1 million).

 Number of Guns by Ownership Sectors in the U.S.